-As writers we all want to tell stories which reflect the rich, diverse world we live in.
-However, writing characters with different life experiences to your own can come with pitfalls, and it is important to avoid these to prevent writing stereotypes or unbelievable characters.
+Want to write LGBT characters?
+You’ve come to the right place!
+As writers, we all want to tell stories that reflect the rich, diverse world we live in.
+However, writing characters with different life experiences to your own can come with pitfalls.
+It is important to avoid these to prevent writing stereotypes or unbelievable characters.

 I’ve outlined 5 top tips for creating LGBT characters which I hope will help you avoid these pitfalls.
 I’d love to hear any other advice you can share!